-Now we’ll examine some optimisation options regarding the shaders and the textures.
-These are not mandatory, but in the case of a more complex scene we can gain some performance.
+Now we’ll examine some optimization options regarding the shaders and the textures.
+These are not mandatory, but in the case of a more complex scene, we can gain some performance.

 So let’s convert the textures.
 We start with the picture on the screen.
 Select the object and jump to its shader by pressing M. In the Color Map property we see that the TV_Screen jpeg texture is used.
 We can handle the conversions with different approaches.

 Here we can choose a target format.
 There are a number of formats, but here we have to focus on a few of them.
-On ordinary textures we usually pick the BC1 format.
+On ordinary textures, we usually pick the BC1 format.
 It’s a rather compressed 4 bits per pixel format.
-Despite this in most cases we won’t see apparent distortions on the picture, so it’s recommended to use.
-Of course in bad cases we can choose to not turn on converting and only specify Mipmaps.
+Despite this, in most cases, we won’t see apparent distortions in the picture, so it’s recommended to use.
+Of course in bad cases, we can choose to not turn on converting and only specify Mipmaps.

-If our texture also has alpha channel, choose BC3.
-It’s twice as large as BC1, but can store a good quality alpha.
+If our texture also has an alpha channel, choose BC3.
+It’s twice as large as BC1 but can store a good quality alpha.

 The last one I wish to mention is the BC6H.
 It’s recommended for HDR textures.
 It can be easily remembered by its ending H.